 Spoofed in Astérix and the Black Gold, where, when lost in the middle eastern desert, they encounter a succession of warbands from different regional ancient peoples... who all happen to be at war with at least one one of the other warbands encountered.
 And except for clothes/armor, they all look the same.

 Pun-Based Title: Astérix chez Rahàzade.
-The English translation is literal (Asterix and the Magic Carpet) but the Brazilian one decided to go for the pun instead (The 1001 Hours of Asterix).
+The English translation goes for Asterix and the Magic Carpet instead, but the Brazilian one decided to go for the pun (The 1001 Hours of Asterix).

 Cassivellaunos is notable for being a historical figure who only sounds like he has a Punny Name (in French, it reads Blackcurrant-bicycle-wedding).